thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 20 minutes

 ## Overview:
-You will create an html document using VSCode HTML Snippets, and add styling and JavaScript.
+You will create an html document using VSCode HTML Snippets, and add basic styling and basic JavaScript.

-Follow the steps, and if you need additional help yo can refer to the slides, previous demos, or the `solution` folder.
+Follow the steps, and if you need additional help you can refer to the slides, previous demos, or the `solution` folder.

 ## Steps:

-1. If you need extra practice with Object literals and Arrays in JavaScript, go into the `/JS Review/README.md` and complete that review first.

-1. In the `WIP` folder, create a folder called `ReviewBasics`.
+1. In the `WIP` folder, create a folder called `Ch01-Practice`.
 You can create this folder by right-clicking the `WIP` folder, and choosing New Folder.

 1. Create a file in the new folder.
-You can right-click the `ReviewBasics` folder and choose New File.
+You can right-click the `Ch01-Practice` folder and choose New File.
 Call the file `practice.html`.

 1. In the empty file, type `html` and pause.
 You should see a menu with options for html templates.
 Choose the one that is `html:5`.
+We will review the structure of this file in upcoming chapters.

 1. In `<body>`, create two empty `<div>` tags, the first with an id of "name" and the second with an id of "hobbies".